pdimens/harpy/Modules/SV/naibr.md

 (`.bam`) to call structural variants in your data using NAIBR.
 While our testing shows that NAIBR tends to find known inversions that LEVIATHAN misses, the program requires haplotype **phased** bam files as input.
 That means the alignments have a `PS` or `HP` tag that indicate which haplotype the read/alignment belongs to.
-If you used the `EMA` aligner, then the alignments should already have that information (yay!).
-If your alignments don't have phasing tags (e.g. aligned with BWA), then you will need to do a little extra work for NAIBR to work best with your data.
+If your alignments don't have phasing tags (none of the current aligners in Harpy do this), then you will need to do a little extra work for NAIBR to work best with your data.
 This process is described below.

 ```bash usage